-The goal NapaSan’s management team is to be forward-thinking – to anticipate the wastewater treatment needs of the community and to have the infrastructure and processes in place at the right time to ensure that we can meet those needs.
+The goal of NapaSan’s management team is to be forward-thinking – to anticipate the wastewater treatment needs of the community and to have the infrastructure and processes in place at the right time to ensure that NapaSan can meet those needs.

 Additionally, NapaSan strives to keep costs down and to increase resource efficiency by reducing energy use and increasing the production and distribution of recycled water.